guannanqu/guannanqu.github.io/_pages/research.md

 Machine learning has been applied to control systems to learn to control an unknown system with provable performance guarantee (e.g. regret, competitive ratio).
 However, in addition to performance, an equally important property of control systems is *stability*, without which there is no performance to even talk about.
 In this project, we investigate the ``learn to stabilize'' problem for an unknown system, and study fundamental questions like sample complexity.

 - Yang Hu, Adam Wierman, Guannan Qu, On the Sample complexity of stabilizing LTI systems on a Singlle Trajectory, NeurIPS 2022 ([link](https://arxiv.org/abs/2202.07187))
+- Songyuan Zhang, Yumeng Xiu, Guannan Qu, Chuchu Fan, [Compositional Neural Certificates for Networked Dynamical Systems](https://proceedings.mlr.press/v211/zhang23a.html), 5th Learning for Dynamics and Control Conference, 2023 (oral presentation).

 **Learning and Control for Networked Systems**

 Reinforcement Learning (RL) has achieved many sucess in single-agent systems, but its application to large scale networked systems face a major obstacle: scalability.
-Put more concretely, the scalibity issue lies in that the state or action space of such networked systems can be exponentially large in the number of nodes.
+Put more concretely, the scalibity issue lies in that the state or action space of such networked systems can be exponentially large in the number of nodes; further, each agent only has local observation of the state of the network.
 In this project, we investigate how we can use the network structure to make RL scalable for networked systems.

 - Guannan Qu, Adam Wierman, Na Li, Scalable Reinforcement Learning for Multi-Agent Networked Systems, Operations Research 2021 ([link](https://arxiv.org/abs/1912.02906))
 - Guannan Qu, Yiheng Lin, Adam Wierman, Na Li, Scalable Multi-Agent Reinforcement Learning for Networked Systems with Average Reward, NeurIPS 2020 ([link](https://proceedings.neurips.cc//paper/2020/file/168efc366c449fab9c2843e9b54e2a18-Paper.pdf))